-Past experiences can teach us valuable lessons so here we look at how to assess project failures so we can improve our project management skills in the future.
-If you don’t assess project failures and learn from the mistakes of the past, then you are destined to repeat those same mistakes in the future.
+Past experiences can teach us valuable lessons so here we take a quick look at how to assess project failures so we can improve our project management skills in the future.
+If you don’t assess project failures and learn from the mistakes of the past, then you’re destined to repeat those same mistakes again and again.

-Whether you take a training course or learn on the job, life in project management just as in any other role is all about learning skills and using those skills to improve outcomes.
-The key is to use the knowledge you have learnt in the past and build on it to improve the future.
+Whether you have taken training courses or learnt on the job, life in project management – just as in any other role – is all about learning skills and using those skills to improve project outcomes.
+And one key way to improve outcomes is to build on the knowledge and experiences of the past to improve the future.
+That’s true whatever career journey you take in life.

 How do you assess your failures?

-When it comes to your failures, you shouldn’t get disheartened.
-Instead, see them as an opportunity to look at where you went wrong and consider what you could have done differently.
-Failure is not always a bad thing; learning from it is what can make you a better project manager.
-These do not have to be significant failures either; they can be little ones, or a series of small failures.
+When it comes to project failures, see them as an opportunity to look at where you went wrong and consider what you could have done differently.
+Failure is not always a bad thing; learning from failure is what can make you a better project manager.
+For anyone doubting that I’d highly recommend the book “Black Box Thinking” by Matthew Syed.

 How do you learn from your mistakes?

-One of the skills required by project managers is the ability to be able to step back and assess your performance honestly and openly.
-You should make your process transparent and be accountable.
+One of the skills required by project managers is the ability to step back and assess your performance honestly and openly.
+You should make this process transparent and be fully accountable.

 This is usually done by following the same standard process: